elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 It's not possible to post quotes that could have been fulfilled (lock or cross).
 When is this a problem?
 When two exchanges have different best offers.
 It's not supposed to happen but exchanges work hard to reconcile that by routing market orders to each other?
 The exchange that is offending would slide down the offers.

-Growing fragmentation tries to say that the same order could get different deals but there's arbitraging as well as a regulation: exchanges are mandated to route orders to the exchange with the best deal.
-Trade through rule.
+Growing fragmentation tries to say that the same order could get different deals but there's arbitraging as well as a regulation: exchanges are mandated to route orders to the exchange with the best deal. **Trade through rule**.
 If the exchange knows that there is a better quote somewhere, then the trader has to get the best possible price.

+Suppose there's a NASDAQ quote with 100 shares at 10.00, NYSE with 10,000 shares at 10.01, and a BATS quote with 100,000 shares at 10.02.
+If a firm wants the BATS quantity, they just buy from NASDAQ and then go directly to BATS.

+ISO orders: dear BATS, do not re-route order to the best quote since the order sender guarantees its been taken.
+In Canada, the ISO order informs the exchange that all the best quotes on other exchanges have been taken.

 _electronic front running_: back-running